The Costs of Untreated Nerve Pain

 But while you might feel alone, you're not.
-Experts believe that somewhere between 2%-8% of the general population is living with nerve pain.
+Experts believe that around 2% of the general population is living with nerve pain.
 The impact of nerve pain is tremendous.
-In the U.S., the health care costs of nerve pain are estimated at $40 billion per year; the suffering it causes is beyond measure.
+In the U.S., the health care costs of nerve pain are estimated to be up to $7,000 a year for each affected person.

 Despite the significant price of nerve pain and the millions of people living with it, experts think that it is still underdiagnosed and undertreated.
 Studies show that even people who do seek out treatment often aren't getting the right treatment.
 Too many rely on drugs that are unlikely to help, such as over-the-counter pain relievers.